spdobest/GithubCommands/README.md

 Before move to commands details, lets see the folder structure of git internally
 ![alt tag](https://github.com/spdobest/GithubDemo/blob/master/git_structure.png)

+# GIT branching structure for development
+-> master
+  -> Feature Branch1
+      -> sub Feature1 branch1
+      -> sub Feature1 branch2
+ -> Feature Branch2
+      -> sub Feature2 branch1
+      -> sub Feature2 branch2

+- Merge the sub branches to Feature Branch.
+Once all the sub feature branch merged to Feature branch and the feature branch developed completely, Merge the Feature Branch to master.
+- Once Feature Branch1 and Feature Branch2 completely merged with master and the integration testing is done.
+- If all the feature branches are merged and now ready to merge then create a Release Branch for release cut.
+- Once the Release is done, then merge the release branch to master again, so that master have all the minor changes done in Release branch

+## git Branch Commands
+- **git branch**	List branches (the asterisk denotes the current branch)
+- **git branch -a**	List all branches (local and remote)
+- **git branch [branch name]**	Create a new branch locally
+- **git branch -d [branch name]**	Delete a branch locally
+- **git branch --no-merged** you can find out which of your local branches have not been integrated into your current HEAD branch
+- **git branch -a -v** - You can list all branches (both local and remote), including the SHA-1 hashes and commit subjects that these branches currently point to:
+- **git branch** <new-branch> f71ac24d If you want to start your new branch based on a specific commit (not a branch), then you can provide the commit hash as the starting point**
+- **git branch <new-branch> v1.2**  You can also base your new branch on a specific tag you already have in your repository:
+- **git branch --track <new-branch> origin/<base-branch>** To take a remote branch as the basis for your new local branch, you can use the "--track" option:
+- **git checkout --track origin/<base-branch>** Alternatively, you can also use the "checkout" command to do this.
+If you want to name the local branch like the remote one, you only have to specify the remote branch's name:
+- **git push -u origin <local-branch>** - Create a new branch in remote repository
+## DELETE BRANCH
+- **git branch -d <BranchName>** -  Delete Local Branch
+- **git push origin --delete <BranchName>** How To delete Remote Branch
+- **git push origin :old-name new-name** Delete the old-name remote branch and push the new-name local branch.
+- **git push origin -u new-name** Reset the upstream branch for the new-name local branch
+## RENAME BRANCH
+- **git branch -m new-name** - Rename branch if you are on the same branch and want to rename the current branch
+- **git branch -m old-name new-name** - Rename another branch apart from the current branch

 # Some basic Git commands are:

 ## git config